MarcusDunn/yolo_mark_rs/README.md

 ---
 # Roadmap

-- [x] Add a limit to the cache (the cache EATS memory if you annotate enough images, you can resize to clear cache for now)
+- [x] Add a limit to the cache

-- [x] Multi-digit names shortcuts (type 1 1 quickly to get names #11)
+- [x] Multi-digit names shortcuts

-- [ ] Changing settings in GUI (and more settings such as box thickness and alpha)
+- [ ] Changing settings in GUI
+- [ ] Scroll to change names
 - [ ] Drag boxes
 - [ ] Make already trained yolo predict boxes and allow the user to correct them (VoTT style)
 - [ ] Use modifier keys in some useful way (control + increment name = increment x 5?)
 - [ ] Show some annotation meta-data (labels per class and such)

-- [ ] Label images outside of local filesystem (ssh?)
+- [ ] Label images outside of local filesystem (likley will have to transfer to an async runtime)

-- [ ] Compile to WASM and run on web (long term)
+- [ ] Compile to WASM and run on web

-- [ ] Abstract out traits to allow other export formats and annotation styles

 # Running